 Looking to the future

 It might seem difficult at first, but most anyone can see what the future holds for business.
-Of course, there are some unforeseen developments, but most things we see today, were slowly arrived at over time.
+Unforeseen developments obviously happen, but most discovery happens slowly over time.

 Cell phones didn’t just appear out of nowhere.
 First there was face to face communication, then written communication, then telegraphed information, then radio communication, then cord phone communication, then satellite phone communication, then finally smart phones as we know them today (I skipped some steps for brevity).